PatrykMarchewka/ConcordiAPI/README.md

 # ConcordiAPI

-Backend web application for creating tasks and assigning them to users.
-The application serves as a REST API supporting GET and POST requests and includes a local admin console for managing the system directly from the host machine.
-Built with **Spring Boot**, supports modern features like API documentation via **Swagger UI**.
-The project is containerized with **Docker** for easy deployment.
+A Spring Boot application for managing tasks, users, and teams, offering a REST API with full CRUD functionality (GET, POST, PUT, DELETE).
+Key features include:
+- Tasks & Subtasks: Create, update, delete tasks and subtasks, with assignments and status tracking.
+- Teams: Create and manage teams, assign users, and send invitations.
+- User Roles: Different roles (e.g., Admin, Member) with specific permissions.
+- Invitations: Users can invite others to teams and manage invitations.
+- API Documentation: Access to Swagger UI for easy endpoint reference.
+- Dockerized: The app is containerized with Docker for easy deployment.

 ---